Board member - Friends of the Earth

-Location: Flexible – usually 3 meetings are held in London and 2 outside London
+Location: Northern Ireland – usually 3 meetings are held in London and 2 outside London

 As we strive to protect the environment and tackle the climate emergency at this critical time, we are seeking to appoint a Board member based in Northern Ireland to join the Friends of the Earth Board.

 Friends of the Earth is a global environmental movement standing with anyone who cares about the world we live in.
 We work with local groups, experts, business leaders and politicians to campaign for change on a wide range of environmental issues.
 Over the course of Friends of the Earth’s history, we have been at the forefront of exciting and crucial campaigns, from pioneering recycling in the 1980s to challenging road building in the 1990s, and more recently to standing up against fracking and plastic pollution.
 Our new campaigns are directed towards achieving urgent climate action in order to prevent catastrophic damage to our planet.
 Our organisational strategy highlights that, in order to do this, we must support and enable a wide range of communities across England, Wales and Northern Ireland.
 We are therefore looking to appoint someone with a strong understanding of Northern Ireland to complement existing board members based in England and Wales.

 Sharing responsibility with other Board members, this role involves scrutiny of our strategy and its delivery.
 It includes overseeing the organisation in making a long-term, sustainable impact on the environment and helping ensure that a perspective from Northern Ireland is held within our governance structure.
 We are particularly interested in individuals who have expertise in senior leadership and/or financial experience.

 The role involves the following key areas, working with fellow Board members under the direction of the Chair:

 - Supporting and guiding the mission and values of Friends of the Earth